system76/certification/laptops/laptop_testing_template.md

 ## Power button

-- [x] External power button is disabled when the lid is closed, the machine is powered off, and not connected to a charger (barrel or USB-C)
+- [ ] External power button is disabled when the lid is closed, the machine is powered off, and not connected to a charger (barrel or USB-C)
+- [ ] External power button is disabled when the lid is closed, the machine is suspended, and not connected to a charger (barrel or USB-C)
 - [ ] External power button turns on the machine when the lid is closed and the barrel charger is connected
 - [ ] External power button turns on the machine when the lid is closed and a USB-C charger is connected
 - [ ] External power button wakes the machine from suspend when the lid is closed and the barrel charger is connected